Short Stature in Children

 Symptoms depend on the child's age and the cause, but typically children have poor overall growth and are short.

-The diagnosis is based on a physical examination, x-rays, blood tests, genetic tests, and sometimes stimulation tests and magnetic resonance imaging.
+The diagnosis is based on a physical examination, x-rays, blood tests, genetic tests, stimulation tests, computed tomography, and magnetic resonance imaging.

 Treatment typically includes hormone replacement therapy.